 This kind of oyster typically has a large size.
 It has calcite shells.
 As the oysters grow older, their shells become thicker, keeping them safe from predators.

 The shells have an oval, pear-like shape and smooth edges.
-They often have a gray color.
+Their typical shell color is gray.
 The flesh inside can be white, off-white, or even brown.
 The muscle scar is deep purple.
 The shell color can vary a lot.
 Some have a combination of cream, brown, and forest green color.

-Concerning their flavor profile, these oysters have a metallic, savory, and briny taste and a slightly crispy texture.
+Concerning their flavor profile, these delicious gray foods have a metallic, savory, and briny taste and a slightly crispy texture.

 Eastern oysters used to be very abundant.
 However, due to diseases and overfishing, they are more difficult to find.